K-Sato1995/BlogPosts/go1.md

 	fmt.Println(num, var1, var2, var3) //=> 0 false false false
 }
 ```
-As you can see in the code above, A `var` statement can be at package or function level.
+As you can see in the code above, A `var` statement can be used at package or function level.

-###Variables with initializers
+### Variables with initializers
- A `var` declaration can include initializers, one per variable.
+ A `var` declaration can include an initializer.
- If an initializer is present, the type can be omitted; the variable will take the type of the initializer.
+ If there is an initializer, the type of the variable can be omitted.
+The variable will take the type of the initializer.

 ```go
 package main